CERTCC/Vultron/docs/topics/background/interoperability.md

 interoperability.
 The goal of this documentation is to lay the foundation for the *semantic* interoperability of CVD processes across Participants.
-*Syntactic* interoperability, in the form of message formats and the like, is the focus of our current effort.
+*Syntactic* interoperability, in the form of message formats and the like, is the focus of our ongoing effort.

 Addressing *semantic interoperability* first is a deliberate choice.
 If we were to go in the reverse order, we might wind up with systems that